vmarklynn/parrot/README.md

 3. docs - Important documents on the project
 - parrot_presentation.pptx presentation on the project.
 - Youtube link to presentation https://www.youtube.com/watch?v=QHgWTdenAyM
-- Youtube Link to demo
+- Youtube Link to demo https://www.youtube.com/watch?v=3fHrQ8I0j4c

-- Final Report
+- Final Report - the final submitted report for the project

 4. reference_txt:  Human made summaries for reference purposes taken from  Yale-LILY/QMSum: Dataset for NAACL 2021 paper: "QMSum: A New Benchmark for Query-based Multi-domain Meeting Summarization" (github.com)